 Remember: A tarot reader's role is to help seekers see their situation clearly and find direction—not to make decisions for them or take away their choices.

-7. Avoid Reading About Death and Disease
+7. Avoid Reading on Death or Serious Illness

 - When someone will die